MegaGamer69/russian-roulette/README.md

 /Spin
 ```

-To Cheat the next revolver bullet:
+To Cheat the next revolver bullet (the next one after the current):

 ```
 /Cheat